Coronavirus (COVID-19) Information for SCOI Patients

 What is SCOI doing to protect patients?

-- All visitors who enter the SCOI building need to complete the Infectious Disease Screening form and have their temperature taken upon entry.
+- All visitors who enter the SCOI building need to complete the Infectious Disease Screening form prior to entry.

 - All exam rooms, tables, etc. are disinfected between patients.